nihal111/nihal111.github.io/_posts/2018-07-16-mercari-internship.markdown

 ![Balloons]({{ site.baseurl }}/img/mercari/balloons.jpg "Balloons"){:style="max-height: 500px;"}

 ## The Android Team
-I had the pleasure to work with the JP Android Team, the team working on the main marketplace app- [Mercari](https://play.google.com/store/apps/details?id=com.kouzoh.mercari) for Japan.
-It was a medium sized team with just over 10 people.
-The bulk of my task for the summer was to implement client facing feature on the Android app.
-I also worked on a few isolated issues all over the codebase and took the initiative to improve the code quality in the codebase which was very well received by the team.
+I had the pleasure of working with the JP Android Team, responsible for the main marketplace app -- [Mercari](https://play.google.com/store/apps/details?id=com.kouzoh.mercari) for Japan.
+It was a medium-sized team of just over 10 people.
+The bulk of my summer was spent implementing client-facing features on the Android app.
+I also tackled isolated issues across the codebase and took the initiative to improve code quality, which was well received by the team.

 {: .center}
 ![Android Team]({{ site.baseurl }}/img/mercari/androidteam.jpg "Android Team"){:style="max-height: 500px;"}

 My team was largely global, consisting of a large number of Gaijins (Japanese for foreigners).
 I benefited hugely from this and learned how to work in a multi-cultural team.
 I learned the flow for how a spec moves to feature that gets shipped and how each detail in the middle matters.

-On the technical side, for the first time I **implemented a software architecture**, **wrote Kotlin code**, **wrote Unit tests using Mockito and Robolectric** and **created an automation task using CI**.
-I'm glad to have been able to achieve this in a small period of just over a month.
+On the technical side, this summer marked my first time implementing a software architecture from scratch, writing Kotlin, writing unit tests using Mockito and Robolectric, and setting up a CI automation task.
+Doing all of that in just over a month felt like a real achievement.

 {: .center}
 ![Desk]({{ site.baseurl }}/img/mercari/desk.jpg "Desk"){:style="max-height: 500px;"}